 A Morning Headache.
 Poor sleep can lead to morning headaches.
 Waking up with a headache is never fun, so pay close attention to when these headaches occur.
 If you suspect your headache is caused by your sleeping condition, it might be time to contact us for further information.

 Sore Jaw or Sensitive Teeth.
 During your sleep, you might be clenching your jaw or grinding your teeth at night.
 This typically occurs in an effort to force enough air through the airway.
 Pay attention to your jaw and teeth when you wake up, and even throughout the day.

 Frequent Nighttime Bathroom Breaks.
 Have you ever woken up in the middle of the night to go to the bathroom?
 Or maybe even a couple times throughout the night?
 Interrupted sleep can lead to more frequent urges to use the bathroom.
 Pay attention to how frequently you are waking up throughout the night.

 If you find that you are experiencing any of the above symptoms, please contact Minnesota Craniofacial Center, P.C., for more information on sleep apnea.

-We are excited to announce the addition of two new dentists to our growing TMJ and sleep practice!
-Dr. Renee Lehn joined us in November of 2017, and Dr. Mora Cervenka joined us in January 2018.
-See their bios here.
+We are excited to announce the addition of a new dentist to our growing TMJ and sleep practice!
+Dr. Mora Cervenka joined us in January 2018.
+See her bio here.